Bernie-2011

 But, finally left to his own devices, I was intrigued as to how Theeb would face his new challenges, having up until now been protected by his family.

-In ways, Theeb reminded me of another adventure film, Life Of Pi, though Theeb is a much darker film.
-Both feature a young, non-American male of Indian or Middle Eastern background, forced to survive largely on his own.
+In ways, Theeb reminded me of another adventure film, Life Of Pi (2012), though Theeb is much darker.
+Both feature a young, non-American male of Indian or Middle Eastern background, forced to survive largely alone.

-The John Boorman classic, Deliverance, also came to mind during one dark scene, as Theeb and Hussein cower amongst rocky caves while their devilish pursuers taunt and whistle at them mockingly from below.
+The John Boorman classic, Deliverance (1972), also came to mind during one dark scene, as Theeb and Hussein cower amongst rocky caves while their devilish pursuers taunt and whistle at them mockingly from below.

 The hunter vs. victim component is front and center and it is killed or be killed.

-Later, an interesting bond develops between Theeb and one of the raiders (Hassan) as both are mistrustful of each other.
-Will they forge the bond or will one betray the other?
-The answer to this question emerges during the final moments of the film and the buildup is very compelling.
-I was aware of the father and son dynamic mixed in with the friend and enemy.
+The answer to this question emerges during the final moments and the buildup is compelling.
+I became aware of the father and son dynamic mixed in with the friend and enemy.

 When Theeb treats Hassan’s wounds there is tenderness on the exterior, but is Theeb fully kind to Hassan?

-A slight negative for me existed in that I did not buy that the period was the early 20th century, but rather, everyone looked and acted so modern as if they were merely dressed up for their parts….as they were.
+A slight negative for me existed in that I did not buy that the period was the early Twentieth century, but rather, everyone looked and acted so modern as if they were merely dressed up for their parts….as they were.
 Perhaps it had to do with the hairstyles or mannerisms.

 Shot entirely in Wadi Rum, Jordan, a gorgeous part of the world, the desert and big sky lend much to the ambiance this creates.
-It was almost like being in the old, wild west and an ode to old western films, only set in the Arabic world.
+It was almost like being in the old, wild west and an ode to old Western films, only set in the Arabic world.

 The entire cast, save for the Englishman, are non-actors, an amazing achievement, and a measure that creates an obvious level of realism that rehearsed actors cannot always bring to the table.